Missing Home: Plot

-Pak Domu and Mak Domu are parents of four children: Sarma, Sahat, Domu, and Gabe.
-Sarma lives with and takes care of her parents, while her brothers live in other cities with their own careers.
-Missing the children and with a Batak Thanksgiving party coming up, the two want their children to come home, but are faced with dilemmas: Domu wants to marry a Sundanese woman, who Pak Domu fears might not understand Batak culture, Gabe is the star of a comedy show despite Pak Domu choosing law as his major, and Sahat lives with and cares for a man named Pak Pomo after graduating university and refuses to go back home.
-Pak Domu and Mak Domu decide to start acting out arguments and pretend that a divorce is imminent, causing the children to return to them for a temporary stay.
+Pak Domu and Mak Domu are elderly Batak parents with four adult children: Sarma, Sahat, Domu, and Gabe.
+Sarma remains at home to care for them, while her brothers pursue careers in other cities.
+Longing to reunite the family ahead of an upcoming Batak Thanksgiving celebration, the parents face growing tensions with their children’s choices.
+Domu plans to marry a Sundanese woman, which Pak Domu fears will erode Batak traditions.
+Gabe has become a television comedian, despite his father’s insistence that he study law.
+Sahat lives away from home caring for an older man and refuses to return.
+Frustrated and afraid of losing their family’s cohesion, Pak Domu and Mak Domu stage arguments and pretend that a divorce is imminent, prompting the children to return home.

-After an unsuccessful conversation at dinner, the children take both parents to Bukit Holbung and talk to each one of them while distracting the other.
-Pak Domu explains that he wants to be defended for raising the family, while Mak Domu claims that her husband is making her tired.
-Pak Domu's mother tell the children that she was aware of the situation, and recommends that they stay until the party is finished.
+After an awkward family dinner, the children take their parents to Bukit Holbung and speak with each separately.
+Pak Domu expresses resentment at feeling unappreciated for raising the family, while Mak Domu confides that her husband’s rigidity has exhausted her.
+Pak Domu’s mother reveals that she is aware of the ruse and advises the children to remain until the celebration concludes.